-We recently published a post revealing which phone, internet, and TV providers offer discounts for veterans.
+In a past post, we revealed which phone, internet, and TV providers offer discounts for veterans.
 It turns out that some of the same providers, along with several others, have special packages offering phone and internet discounts for older people as well.

-While these types of discounts aren’t as widespread as we’d like to see, they are some providers who understand that many older members of the population, especially those who are retired, aren’t earning as much as younger folk.
+While these types of senior discounts aren’t as widespread as we’d like to see, there are some providers that understand that many older members of the population, especially those who are retired, aren’t earning as much as younger folk.
 Therefore, they’ve tailored packages, pricing plans, or discounts to give them a break.

 In this post, we’ll reveal which US phone and internet providers offer senior discounts, before detailing some offers that UK residents can take advantage of.
 Let’s jump in!